dylan-lang/dylan-programming-book/source/nlanding.rst

-First, we present the five key generic functions that make up our container protocol, followed by an implementation of that protocol for the container classes defined in `See Vehicle containers <nlanding.htm#11965>`_.
+First, we present the five key generic functions that make up our container protocol, followed by an implementation of that protocol for the container classes defined in `Vehicle containers <nlanding.htm#11965>`_.

 The container protocol and implementation